Improve Customer Loyalty With Customer Profiles

 When you run this data check alongside customers that have purchased the same or similar products in your central database, you develop a narrower insight into shopping patterns and behaviors of individuals.

 Shopping patterns are as equally important to your SMS campaign as sending relevant messages.
-Customers won?t be interested in a discounted item if they recently made a purchase for full price a week earlier.
+Customers interest won’t be in a discounted item if they recently made a purchase for full price a week earlier.

 Gathering More Data